IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 ### Feature 5: Curated Knowledge Base
 A continuously updated library of well-researched, clearly written articles and data covering all aspects of Litecoin.
 This content is explicitly structured for optimal machine retrieval and serves as the primary source for the chatbot's answers.

-### Feature 6: AI-Integrated Knowledge Base CMS
+### Feature 6: Ghost CMS Integration
-A foundational component of the content strategy, this Content Management System (CMS) is designed to ensure the quality, consistency, and accuracy of the Litecoin Knowledge Base.
-It facilitates the creation, editing, vetting, publishing, and archiving of knowledge base articles, integrating AI assistance to streamline workflows.
+A robust content management solution leveraging Ghost CMS to ensure the quality, consistency, and accuracy of the Litecoin Knowledge Base.
+Ghost CMS provides enterprise-grade content management with native Markdown support, facilitating the creation, editing, and publishing of knowledge base articles with proper editorial workflows.

 *   **Primary Goals:**
-    *   Enforce strict content structure for optimal RAG pipeline performance.
+    *   Leverage Ghost's native Markdown support for optimal RAG pipeline compatibility.
-    *   Provide a user-friendly editor (Tiptap with React Hook Form).
+    *   Implement foundation-controlled editorial workflows (Contributors create drafts, Foundation team publishes).
-    *   Ensure data integrity with schema-driven validation (Zod).
+    *   Ensure seamless integration with existing RAG pipeline through Ghost Content API.
-    *   Seamlessly integrate with the Next.js frontend and backend ingestion pipeline.
+    *   Maintain content structure standards for hierarchical chunking.
-*   **Current Status:** Phase 1 (Core Setup & Basic Content Management) is complete.
-Phase 2 (Semantic Search Implementation) is in progress.
+*   **Current Status:** Planning phase complete.
+Implementation phase in progress.

 ## Project Milestones
 This project is organized into several key milestones.
 For detailed information on each milestone, please refer to the documents in the `cline_docs/milestones/` directory.